 We matched the zipper and tiny satin ribbon zipper pull to the accent cotton, opting for a standard plastic zipper.
 If you’re looking for a more elegant evening bag, consider switching to a decorative metal zipper with a charm or rhinestone pull.

 We always love it when we can add that just-right dash of embroidery to a project to give it a fashionable edge.
 If you’ve never experienced the precision of Janome’s embroidery machines, you really deserve to see one in action.
 Ask for a demo at your local Janome Dealer.
-We work with the original Horizon Memory Craft 15000, but you’ll want to also check out the brand new Quilt Maker MC15000, which has even more key features to make sewing, embroidery, edand quilting better than ever.
-There are other Janome sewing-and-embroidery and embroidery-only models to see as well, including the Skyline S9 and the MC500E.
+The Quilt Maker MC15000 has the key features you need to make sewing, embroidery, and quilting better than ever.
+There are other Janome sewing-and-embroidery and embroidery-only models to see as well, including the Skyline S9 and the MC550E.
 All of them stitch with Janome’s trademark precision, power and speed.
 Gorgeous every time!

 You’ll notice we stitched with solid colors on our green and pink clutches, but on the yellow clutch, we tried a variegated thread.
 This blended-color effect is lovely and actually enhances the vintage feel.
 All our thread choices for embroidery were Aurifil 50wt.